 Certainly, there is more to Khmer Artisanry than business.

 Interestingly, it’s not only women Seila now employs; her group of weavers also includes the disabled, two of whom are men.
 She proudly explains that providing employment to the local people is her business’ most important contribution to Cambodia’s development.
-“The community people want to work with my business because I allow them time to take care of their family and kids while earning money.
-They don’t need to work in the factories and leave their families behind.”

 Now, Khmer Artisanry has added organic cotton to its product line while staying true to their trademark process of natural dyeing.
 “After my participation in the MI project, I realized that I do not want to cheapen my products.
 I want to continue providing people with good, natural quality materials.”
 Sharing her plans for this new line, Seila explains that she has had several meetings already with the local community, discussing how to work with them in growing organic cotton.